enticies/noteappfrontend/README.md

-# A note taking about written with MERN stack
+# A note taking about written in React